-The Angelshark was included in Appendix I and II of CMS at COP12.
+The Principality of Monaco has proposed to include the Angleshark in Appendix I and II of CMS at COP12.

-(x).
-Absence of better remedies:
+Absence of better remedies

 There is limited compliance monitoring for some of the management measures mandated through the species protection actions and recommendations mentioned in the above point, making it difficult to determine which are being implemented effectively.
 Fisheries landings data (FAO FishStat) also indicate that angel shark species are retained by commercial fisheries even in sea areas where protective measured are in place.